WELCOME:

 (26) The Public Records of the Colony of Connecticut, August, 1679, Vol 1., pg.
 299.

 About the author: R.W.
 Bacon, former editor (2005-2018) of The Middler, the newsletter of the Society of Middletown First Settlers Descendants, is a publication editor/designer, historian, and museum professional based in Newburyport, Massachusetts.
-He is the author of Early Families of Middletown, Connecticut - Volume I: 1650-1654, published by Variety Arts Press.
+He is the author of Early Families of Middletown, Connecticut - Volume I: 1650-1654 (2012), and, with co-author Paula K. Higgins Early Families of Middletown, Connecticut - Volume II: 1655-1700(2024), both published by (and available from) Variety Arts Press.

 City of Middletown in 1835.The engraving below was the frontispiece for David Field's Centennial Address published in 1853.
 The art was signed by engraver W.C.
 Butler, who also engraved the sketch of Middletown's first meeting house.
 (SMFSD Middler Collection)